9001/copyparty/README.md

 with read-write support,  supports winXP and later, macos, nautilus/gvfs

+click the [connect](http://127.0.0.1:3923/?hc) button in the control-panel to see connection instructions for windows, linux, macos

 general usage:
 * login with any username + your password, or put your password in the username field (password field can be empty/whatever)